 The "low" per-transaction fees the Bitcoin payment network has to offer are currently in the $25-60 range.

 Bitcoin and Ethereum transaction fees between January and May 2021.
 Source: bitinfocharts.com

 Taproot will not address the insanely high fees that make the Bitcoin payment network and the BTC currency on it practically useless for anything but million-dollar transactions, it will just make complex transactions as "cheap", or expensive, as other transactions.

 You can read more about the technical details about Taproot in the technical documents BIP341 Taproot: SegWit version 1 spending rules, BIP342 Validation of Taproot scripts and BIP340 Schnorr signatures for secp256k1 if you are particularly interested.

 The Bitcoin Core 0.21.1 wallet, which is available for Linux, macOS 10.12+ and Windows 7 and newer, can be acquired from bitcoincore.org/bin/bitcoin-core-0.21.1/.
 It is currently not available on the GitHub Bitcoin Core releases page.
 Perhaps they forgot to make it available there, or perhaps they sent the release-announcement out on the bitcoin-core-dev mailing list a bit earlier than they planned.

-The light-weight Electrum Bitcoin Wallet is a much better choice regular non-miner end users who want to send or receive BTC.
+The light-weight Electrum Bitcoin Wallet is a much better choice for regular non-miner end users who want to send or receive BTC.
 Bitcoin transactions will cost a ridiculous amount regardless of what wallet you choose, but you won't have to leave a computer on, synchronizing with the Bitcoin network, for weeks before you can use the the more light-weight non-validating wallets like the Electrum wallet.
 The Bitcoin Core wallet is more suited towards specialized use-cases like running full Bitcoin nodes, mining operations and things like that.